Neugierdsnase/rebuild/README.md

 # Why

-We got an assignment to invent a game (I just went ahead and coded it anyway) only consisting of squares, triangles, arrows and the numbers 0-9.
+We got an assignment to invent a game (I just went ahead and coded it anyway) only consisting of squares, circles, triangles, arrows and the numbers 0-9.
 We didn't have to use all of those things, so I only used squares and arrows.